 By Emily Porter

-Sunday marks two-years since the initial Travel Ban was signed by President Trump.
+Sunday marks two years since the initial Travel Ban was signed by President Trump.
 In that time, thousands of Iranians have been denied visas to the United States, most of whom have been denied visitations with family members or have needed life-saving operations.
 In fact, of the countries included in the Travel Ban, Iranians historically have the highest numbers of visa entrants and applicants to the U.S., arguably making them the most impacted and most vulnerable to the ban.
 At a time when the State Department seems hyper-focused on countering the Iranian regime and calling for the protection of human rights in Iran, the Travel Ban stands, contradicting U.S. goals and further isolating the Iranian people.
 After two years of a failed and discriminatory policy, it is time for the State Department to reevaluate the Travel Ban and its impact on foreign policy objectives.

 Proponents of the ban’s current, and third, iteration make two main points.
 The first is that the Iranian government is uncooperative with U.S. officials in sharing information to properly vet visa applicants.
 Thus, to grant visas to Iranians poses a national security risk.
 This argument does not acknowledge that in the past 40 years, since the establishment of the Islamic Republic of Iran, visiting Iranians have presented no threat to national security while on U.S. soil.
-Moreover, the ban includes Venezuela for similar reasons, yet the Venezuelan ban only extends to certain governmental officials deemed responsible for the lack of cooperation with American officials.
+Moreover, the ban includes Venezuela for similar reasons, yet the Venezuelan ban only extends to certain government officials deemed responsible for the lack of cooperation with American officials.

 The second justification is unique to the ban’s most recent iteration: the waiver provisions.
 Proponents of the ban argue that visa applicants are not technically banned since they can still receive visas through a waiver.
 They argue that the waiver provisions ensure that only nationals who do not pose a security threat are allowed entry into the country, implying that the Travel Ban does not prohibit entry arbitrarily nor based on national origin or religion.
 The Supreme Court agreed.
 In a 5–4 decision that gave the administration legal grounds to continue the most recent Travel Ban, the majority found that the inclusion of waivers proved that the administration did not seek an en masse ban based on religious bias.
 While in theory, and as the court determined, the waivers allow applicants an adequate option to circumvent the ban, their implementation suggests otherwise.
 Since its enactment, the waiver program has failed to provide waivers to the vast majority of applicants.
 In fact, during the first half of 2018, only 2% of applicants were issued waivers.
 Following public and congressional pressure, that number has increased, but the waiver process remains unclear and difficult to navigate.